 The ETHERNET is a network that supports high-speed data exchange among computers and other digital devices, within a limited geographic area.
-The branching bus topology of the ETHERNET provides a 10 Mbits/s (10 megabits per second) data rate over a coaxial cable at a distance of 2.8 kilometers (1.74 miles) or less.
-The ETHERNET is a local area network, with a higher data rate than low-speed networks, which carry data hundreds or thousands of kilometers, and a greater distance than very high-speed interconnects, which are usually limited to tens of meters.
+The branching bus topology of the ETHERNET provides a 10 Megabits per second data rate over the network at a maximum distance of 2.8 kilometers (1.74 miles).
+The ETHERNET is a local area network with a data rate higher than low-speed networks, which carry data hundreds or thousands of kilometers.
+The ETHERNET also has a greater distance than very high-speed interconnects, which are usually limited to tens of meters.